-- Fill liquid containers only half full. - Loosen caps, or use vented closures. - Always put bags of biological waste into pans to catch spills. - Position biohazard bags on their sides, with the bag neck taped loosely. - Leave space between items to allow steam circulation. - Household dishpans melt in the autoclave.
+- Always put bags of biological waste into pans to catch spills. - Position biohazard bags on their sides, with the bag neck taped loosely. - Leave space between items to allow steam circulation. - Household dishpans melt in the autoclave.
 Use autoclavable polypropylene or stainless steel pans.